 Mortgage by Randy newsletter, Copyright 2008-2014 Randy Mitchelson.
 All Rights Reserved.

 Randy Mitchelson is a licensed mortgage professional.
 All material presented herein is believed to be reliable but we cannot attest to its accuracy.
 All material represents the opinions of Randy Mitchelson.
 Recommendations may change and readers are urged to check with their financial advisors before making any decisions.
 Opinions expressed in these reports may change without prior notice.
 Mitchelson can be reached at 239-851-6738.

 You have permission to publish this article electronically or in print as long as the following is included:

-Randy Mitchelson, of Estero, Florida, is a business professional, entrepreneur and author with over 15 years experience in financial services.
-Mitchelson has served in leadership roles for Global & Fortune 500 firms like Bank of America, KeyBank and CIBC.
+Randy Mitchelson is an entrepreneur, author and community activist with 20 years experience in financial services.
+Mitchelson has served in leadership roles for Fortune 500 firms Bank of America, KeyBank and CIBC.

-As a member of National Association of Mortgage Brokers, Randy has earned the Lending Integrity Seal of Approval.
-He educates both individuals and groups about credit scoring by conducting personalized credit report reviews, action plans and one on one consultations.
-He is author of the free monthly newsletter, Mortgage by Randy as well as the Daily Dollar newsletter.
-A licensed mortgage professional, Mitchelson also founded Trinity Home Financing, LLC.
+As a licensed mortgage professional and member of National Association of Mortgage Brokers, Mitchelson educates both individuals and groups about credit scoring by conducting personalized credit report reviews, action plans and one on one consultations.
+He is author of the free monthly newsletter, Mortgage by Randy.

 Mitchelson earned his BS and MBA at Rensselaer Polytechnic Institute in Troy, NY.
-He is a founding member and Treasurer of the Southwest Florida Regional Technology Partnership Inc. and Vice President for the Michelle’s Angels Foundation Inc. He is married to Susan, a Pharmacy Supervisor in the Lee Memorial Health System in Fort Myers, Florida.
+He is a founding member of the Southwest Florida Regional Technology Partnership Inc. and the Michelle’s Angels Foundation Inc. He is married to Susan, a Pharmacy Supervisor in the Lee Memorial Health System in Fort Myers, Florida.